-As a service we are based in the community but regularly visit our schools for everything from helping teachers to provide health education to delivering the vaccinations offered to girls in year 8 and all pupils in year 10.
+As a service we are based in the community but regularly visit our schools for everything from helping teachers to provide health education to delivering the vaccinations offered to pupils in year 8 and year 9.

 Our role is to help ensure that children and young people are aware of the issues that affect their health and have the knowledge they need to make informed choices that will hopefully result in a long and healthy life.
 One way of doing this is by being available to allow them to talk to the nurse in an informal, but private setting that we call ‘drop in’ sessions.
 Children and young people attending can ask any questions they may have, the nurse will answer them honestly and advise them where they can get more advice, help and support with any problems and concerns they may have if necessary.

 Children and young people do of course have the right to talk to someone confidentially, but please be assured that if a child tells us anything that causes us to be concerned about their behaviour and safety, or the safety of others, we will break this confidentiality to protect all involved.
 We will not however discuss what the child or young person has discussed with us with anyone else unless there is very good reason for doing so.

 Although your child does not need to have your permission to call into a drop in session we believe it is very important that you know about these sessions because our advice to a pupil may be that they need to speak to their parents / carers about what is worrying them.
 We will be there to help them with this if they need it, we know that usually no one can replace parents / carers in making a child feel safe and secure but sometimes they may need a bit of moral support in approaching a subject.